uccser/cs-unplugged/docs/source/author/topics.rst

 .. note::

-  If a lesson includes programming exercises, and/or learning outcomes, then the corresponding configuration and content files may also need to be added or updated.
+  If a lesson includes programming challenges, and/or learning outcomes, then the corresponding configuration and content files may also need to be added or updated.